balenaltd/handbook/Working-hours-and-availability.md

 For these purposes, team members indicate their working hours in the [Team Model](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=404458414) Google Sheet.

 You should be reachable on Flowdock during your stated working hours but if this changes, you can let the team know with a quick message.
 This is critical in order to keep our workflow running and help all balenistas deliver on time without any interruption.
-No need to let anyone know if you are popping out for a while, just any major unexpected disruptions during your day that might affect others!
+No need to let anyone know if you are popping out for a while, just for any major unexpected disruptions during your day that might affect others!
+You can use the r/team FD flow to ping the team for this or any other flow in case you want to let a smaller group of people you are working with know who might be affected by your unexpected absence.

 #### How to enter your working hours